 What happens when a loss has been so significant that it marks a before and after in our lives?

 Grief, in psychological terms, is the natural process that follows the loss of a loved one or the imminence of our own death.
-A similar process also occurs for some people when we lose an equally essential element in our lives, such as our life project (separation, infertility …) or our sense of identity (retirement, migration …).
+A similar process can occur when we lose an equally essential element in our lives, such as a life project (e.g., separation, infertility) or our sense of identity (e.g., retirement, migration).

-This process is a natural and expected adaptive reaction, so in no case is it desirable to consider it a disease, but its magnitude can affect us in such a way that we may need professional support.
+This process is a natural and expected adaptive reaction and should not be considered an illness.
+However, its magnitude can impact us so profoundly that we may require professional support.

-To achieve this, the person needs to be accompanied through the different stages of the grieving process, described by Dr. Elisabeth Kübler-Ross and expanded upon by her colleague David Kessler, founder of grief.com.
-These stages are denial (or shock), anger (incl. guilt), bargaining (incl. anxiety), depression, and acceptance; the latter not being equivalent to a return to the state prior to the loss, but rather a first integration of what happened.
-For this process to occur, these stages are experienced not linearly but, often, in the form of cycles that have to be repeated to achieve a greater assimilation of the new situation.
+To facilitate this, individuals are accompanied through the different stages of grief, as described by Dr. Elisabeth Kübler-Ross and further developed by David Kessler, founder of grief.com.
+These stages include denial (or shock), anger (including guilt), bargaining (including anxiety), depression, and acceptance.
+Importantly, acceptance does not signify a return to life as it was before the loss but rather the beginning of an integration of what has happened.
+These stages are not experienced linearly but often recur in cycles, each repetition allowing for deeper assimilation of the new reality.

-If your pain is directly or indirectly linked to the losses that we as expats face when we leave our home and cultural identity behind, consider migratory grief treatment.
-You will find a dedicated calendar to plan a first informative contact by following the link on this page.
+If your pain is directly or indirectly connected to the losses faced as an expat—leaving behind your home and cultural identity—consider exploring migratory grief treatment.
+A dedicated calendar is available to schedule a first informational contact through the link on this page.

 A journey of a thousand miles begins with a single step